-IMPORTANT NOTE: The challenge kits (mat and missions) will not arrive at the IET until August, so please be patient and as we get them we will deliver them to your school.
+IMPORTANT NOTE: The challenge kits (mat and missions) will not arrive at the IET until August, so please be patient - the first dispatch date to schools will be early September 2019.

-Your Challenge Set will be sent to you as soon as your registration payment has been received, but not sooner than August 2017 when the kits get delivered to the IET.
+Your Challenge Set will be sent to you as soon as your registration payment has been received, but not sooner than September 2019 when the kits get delivered to the IET.
+The easiest way to pay is by credit card or proforma invoice.
 If you are paying by purchase order, please process this as quickly as possible to avoid a delay in receiving your kit.

-Your team will need to use a LEGO® MINDSTORMS® set to build the robot, which is not supplied - this can be purchased from LEGO® Education or elsewhere online.
+Your team will need to use a LEGO® MINDSTORMS® set to build the robot, which is not supplied.
+The IET have developed an official partnership with the LEGO® equipment supplier Raising Robots.
 All versions of LEGO® MINDSTORMS® are acceptable to use in FIRST® LEGO® League.

 In previous communications teams may have seen that the new LEGO® Education robotics set called SPIKE™ Prime was to be valid for us within the 2019-20 season.
 We have since received an update from LEGO® Education, informing us that the release of the SPIKE™ Prime equipment is to be delayed until early 2020.
 This therefore means that SPIKE™ Prime will currently NOT be useable within the 2019-20 CITY SHAPER season.

 If you have pre-ordered SPIKE™ Prime from a LEGO® Education partner, please contact them directly for an update on your options.
 As a minimum for the 2019-20 season, each team will now require access to a LEGO® MINDSTORMS Core Set.